How to manage project costs in 4 easy steps is what I will explain in this article.

-Controlling costs surely is a very important process in project management and one of the first responses when asking people’s opinion about a project manager’s role.
-While cost control certainly indeed is very important, it is only a part of cost management.
-Without other management areas not equally taken care of, cost management will never succeed.
-This article is about how to manage project cost the right way and covers the following processes:
+Controlling costs surely is a very important process in project management and one of the first responses when asking people’s opinions about a project manager’s role.
+While cost control certainly indeed is very important, it is only a part of the managing project cost.
+Without other management areas not equally taken care of, project cost management will never succeed.

 Many project managers create a schedule and look at it as "the planning".
-That is of course wrong and insufficient.
+That is of course insufficient.
 A project manager covers 10+ management areas, depending on the industry.
-Each area requires a thorough planning, this of course also applies to cost management.
+Each area requires thorough planning, of course also applies to cost management.

 - Setting the framework for each of the cost management processes so that performance of the processes will be efficient and coordinated, and

 - Describing the cost management processes in the project cost management plan, which becomes a component of the overall project management plan.